scrapy/scrapy/docs/topics/link-extractors.rst

         given (or empty) it won't exclude any links.
     :type allow: a regular expression (or list of)

-    :param allow_domains: is single value or a list of string containing domains which will be considered for extracting the links
+    :param allow_domains: a single value or a list of string containing domains which will be considered for extracting the links
     :type allow: str or list

-    :param deny_domains: is single value or a list of strings containing domains which which won't be considered for extracting the links
+    :param deny_domains: a single value or a list of strings containing domains which won't be considered for extracting the links
     :type allow: str or list

     :param restrict_xpaths: is a XPath (or list of XPath's) which defines